verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] Kisipe ehsaan nahi kar rahe bhai khud ko dukh deke
 - [ ] Aisi kya khaas baat hai aap mein?
 Kyu nahi tadpenge aap?
 Aapko bhi takleef honi chahiye
 - [ ] My ideas are beautiful.
 I will honour them with execution.
+- [ ] The body and self become projects, not for health or flourishing, but for marketability within a sexualized economy.